Hello! This is part 3 of my Interview with Bloomberg series. If you want to read from the beginning, part 1 is here.

 - Discuss any further optimizations as necessary

 It goes by quite smoothly.
-Based on their feedback, I think they are satisifed with the technical part.
+Based on their feedback, I think they are satisfied with the technical part.

 I ask them some questions about life at Bloomberg before the hour is up.